pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 The speeds we achieved are miles away from those we saw in the beginning.
 The byte decoding rate is very impressive:
 3.2 GBytes/sec, which theoretically allows de-multiplexing of 12500 E1 streams on one core.
 The clock speed of our processor is 2.6GHz, which means that the program uses 0.81 CPU cycles to move each byte.
-Not bad for Java.
+Not bad for **Java**.

 What is my personal choice?
 This depends on the required performance.
 If the speed of `Reference` is good enough, I would use it and not bother with the rest.
 If we want it faster, I'd use `Dst_First_1`.
 Only if the performance